Too Much or Too Little? The Risks of Under- or Over-Reporting Data Breaches

-Data privacy and security incidents occur all the time; the 2018 Verizon Data Breach Investigations Report covers a mind-boggling 53,000-plus incidents.
+These data privacy and security incidents occur all the time; the 2022 Verizon Data Breach Investigations Report covers a mind-boggling 23,000 incidents and 5,200 confirmed breaches from around the world.
 Incidents come in all shapes and sizes—electronic, paper, even verbal or visual.
 They can be as simple as an improperly mailed billing statement or as complex as a highly coordinated cyber-attack on millions of consumers’ financial records.
 Every single one of these incidents must be risk assessed to determine if they are breaches requiring notification.

 At the heart of every risk assessment is a mosaic of always-changing, ever-increasing breach notification obligations.
 Compliance is always a moving target, as the following list demonstrates:

 - All 50 states have breach notification laws, plus the District of Columbia, Guam, Puerto Rico, and the Virgin Islands.
 This year alone, multiple states have implemented amendments or new laws regarding breach notification requirements.

 - Industry-specific laws such as NAIC, GLBA and HIPAA.